skorokithakis/lektor-thumbnail-generator/README.md

 Will take a file called `cat.jpg` and create the files `cat-small.jpg`, `cat-medium.jpg` and `cat-woowee.jpg`.
 All the files will be created, regardless of whether the original file is smaller, so you can link without worrying whether a file will exist or not.
+If the original file is smaller than the width you have specified, the file will only be copied, and will not be resized.

 Unfortunately, due to the way Lektor's thumbnail system works, files *will* be scaled up if they're too small.
 The `max_width`/`max_height` parameters work